marykubinski/kubinski-portfolio/Critique-by-design.md

 For this exercise, I wanted to work with a visualization that considered student loan debt and repayment options, which is a policy research topic I recently engaged with in another Heinz course.
 While researching student loans, I learned about income-driven repayment (IDR) plans.
 An income-driven repayment plan sets a borrower's monthly student loan payment at an amount that is intended to be affordable based on your income and family size.
 There are multiple IDR options available to borrowers, which offer set timelines for repayment using fixed amounts— most often 10% income.
 Borrowers pay that percentage of earnings monthly until the timeline is up, when the remining balance is forgiven.

 I selected this visual from "Trends in College Pricing and Student Aid 2020" authored by research scientists at College Board.
 As a reader, I found the visual was difficult to read and had the potential to make a stronger point about IDR, which was highlighted in the subtitle but not the data visualization.
 This visualization shows how outstanding student loan debt has been shared across repayment plan selection at three points in recent history- 2017, 2017, and 2020.
+The distribution is quantified in the percentage of total dollars as well as the percentage of total borrowers.
+For each year of interest, both of these measures should total 100%.

 ![image of origional visual](Critique.FedStudentLoans.png)